ntd/ardecoder/README.md

 --------

-The communication protocol on the USB bus is text based, so it can be used it interactively with a serial console.
-Any request and response is expected to be newline terminated.
-Any newline type is accepted: `"\n"`, `"\r"` or `"\r\n"`.
-Any response starting with `"#"` is an informational message and could be safely ignored.
+The communication protocol on the USB bus is text based, so it can be used interactively with a serial console.
+Requests and responses are expected to be newline terminated, and any newline format is accepted:
+`"\n"`, `"\r"` or `"\r\n"`.
+Anything between `"#"` and a newline is considered a comment and it is ignored.

 ### GET ENCODER DATA